 A permanent solution to get the puppy out to pee when its too cold outside:

-2- Arrange a dog shelter (potty spot) right in front of the exit door.
+2- Arrange a dog shelter (potty spot) right before the exit door.

-Right in front of the exit door, you can set up a shelter and fix the potty spot there.
+You can set up a shelter right in front of the exit door and fix the potty spot there.

 Your dog shouldn’t have a long way to reach out to the potty spot.